What is Kombucha?

 Is the case of kombucha one where some seriously good marketing has outweighed the scientific research?
-I’ve reviewed the evidence to find out if there is any scientific substance to support the claims, but first and foremost, what exactly is kombucha and is kombucha good for the gut?
+I’ve reviewed the evidence to find out if there is any scientific backing to support the claims, but first and foremost, what is kombucha?

 Kombucha is a fermented tea, usually made with black tea or green tea, sugar and a Symbiotic Culture Of Bacteria and Yeast (SCOBY for short – google SCOBY images to see what I’m talking about here).

-The fermentation process naturally adds fizz and during the process, different flavours can be added to the end product, for example, ginger, lemon, raspberry, lime, strawberry etc.
+The fermentation process of kombucha naturally adds fizz.
+During the process different flavours can be added to the end product, for example, ginger, lemon, raspberry, lime, strawberry etc. to make a flavoured kombucha drink product.

-Whilst sugar is added at the start of the fermentation process, the bacteria and yeast (in the SCOBY) essentially feed on the sugar and by the end of the process the all of the sugar has been consumed by the SCOBY (see my note below on sugar in kombucha!).
+Whilst sugar is added at the start of the fermentation process, the bacteria and yeast (in the SCOBY) essentially feed on the sugar and by the end of the process the sugar has been consumed by the SCOBY (see my note below on sugar in kombucha!).

-Kombucha is constantly marketed as good for gut health and the SCOBY is comprised of microorganisms including acetic acid, that gives it that vinegar tang and the fermentation process produces vitamins, minerals, amino acids and enzymes – but enzymes aside, is kombucha good for the gut?
+Kombucha is constantly marketed as good for gut health and the SCOBY is comprised of microorganisms including acetic acid, that gives it that vinegar tang and the fermentation process produces vitamins, minerals, amino acids and enzymes.

 What does the research say?

-Research into the health benefits of kombucha in human is limited.
-So limited in fact, that it’s actually, non-existent, which might come as a surprise given how much hype there is.
+Research into the health benefits of kombucha in humans is limited.
+Very limited.
+Actually, it’s non-existent, which might come as a surprise given how much hype surrounding kombucha there is.

-There have been 2 systematic reviews of evidence over the years (a systematic review is the gold star of research).
+There have been 2 systematic reviews* of evidence over the years.
 One in 2003 and one in 2018.

 There is one piece of research in 2002 that shows a positive effect on blood glucose levels in type 2 diabetes patients who trialled 60ml kombucha for 90 days.
 There are no gut-specific trials that I could find anywhere that have been conducted on humans!

-Some animal studies have been undertaken and there is no research that determines the effect on our gut bacteria in humans and whether it has beneficial probiotic effects as claimed.
-Increasing plant diversity is beneficial for gut bacteria and this is one theory that could support the consumption of kombucha.
+Some animal studies have been undertaken on kombucha and there is no research that determines the effect on our gut bacteria and whether it has beneficial probiotic effects.
+Increasing plant diversity is beneficial for gut bacteria and that is one theory that could support the consumption of kombucha.

-Like so many research topics, just because there isn’t currently any evidence it doesn’t mean that it isn’t beneficial – it just means that to date there is no research to support the claims.
-What we don’t currently know about kombucha is how much beneficial bacteria it contains, the strains of bacteria and whether it survives the digestive process to make it to the gastrointestinal tract to provide said health benefits.
+Like many research topics, just because there isn’t currently any evidence it doesn’t mean kombucha isn’t beneficial – it just means that to date there is no research to support the claims and what we don’t currently know about kombucha is how much beneficial bacteria it contains, the strains of bacteria and whether it survives the digestive process to make it to the gastrointestinal tract to provide the suggested health benefits.

 I recommend reading labels and checking the sugar content.
-As I mentioned, the fermentation process removes sugars, and brands such as Remedy Kombucha don’t contain any added sugar, but there are other products out there that do.
+Brands such as Remedy Kombucha (my personal favourite) don’t contain any sugar but there are plenty of other products out there that have added sugars for a sweeter flavour.

 As always, I am committed to thoroughly researching the topics I share with and you and if you have seen a piece of research that I haven’t highlighted or one that offers a different outcome to the studies I’ve mentioned above, I’d love to have a read, because as much as I try and stay across the science, it’s a world that changes by the day.